Complexity classification of local Hamiltonian problems: Introduction

 \item The {\bf general XY model} describes Hamiltonians of the following form:

-Similarly, by Theorem~\ref{thm:sham}, calculating ground state energies in this model is $\qma$-complete.
+In the condensed-matter literature, this is often known as the XX model, and ``XY model'' is used for the more general case where the $X_i X_j$ and $Y_i Y_j$ terms can have different weights.
+When we refer to the XY model, we always mean the above special case.
+By Theorem~\ref{thm:sham}, calculating ground state energies in these models is $\qma$-complete.
 Biamonte and Love~\cite{biamonte08} previously proved $\qma$-completeness if arbitrary local $X$, $Y$ terms are allowed and the $X_i X_j$ and $Y_i Y_j$ terms can have different weights ($Y$ is relabelled to $Z$ in their work).
 It is worth remarking that, if the signs $\alpha_{ij}$ are restricted to be negative, the resulting Hamiltonian is stoquastic.
 Therefore, we see that $\qma$-completeness can be obtained from a simple special case of the stoquastic local Hamiltonian problem by allowing weights with varying signs.

 \end{itemize}

 Although the theory of $\qma$-completeness is now over a decade old~\cite{kitaev02}, the list of problems proven $\qma$-complete is still relatively short (see~\cite{bookatz14} for a recent review).
 One of the original motivations for Schaefer's dichotomy theorem~\cite{schaefer78} was to make $\nptime$-hardness proofs easier, by increasing the repertoire of $\nptime$-hard problems for use in reductions.
 We hope that our resolution of the complexity of \sham\ will be similarly useful to those wishing to prove $\qma$-hardness.